 Grandparents’ Raising Grandchildren

 Legal services, under Title III-B of the Older Americans Act (OAA), are provided through grants to the states authorized by the OAA.
-Aging Services distributes and oversees grant money for the services.
+Community Living, Aging and Protective Services (CAP) distributes and oversees grant money for the services.
 Legal assistance protects older persons against challenges to their independence, choice, and financial security.

 Aging Services contracts with 11 Area Agencies on Aging (AAA) in Oklahoma to provide free legal services to older residents 60 years and older.